Valgus alignment of feet in children. Flat valgus foot deformity - we are looking for a good orthopedist. How to diagnose hallux valgus in a child

 • Take your time to teach your baby to walk from 7 months

-• Visit the orthopedist regularly
+• Visit your podiatrist regularly

 • Strengthen your child's immunity